Chiloé National Park: Flora

 The predominant vegetation is that of the Valdivian forest, a dense forest formed by perennial trees, shrubs and climbing plants.
 The rainforests are made up of evergreen southern beech (Nothofagus), and some native conifers, including the magnificent alerce (Fitzroya cupressoides).
 Extensive bogs and swamps are found in the hills.
 The Chilean rhubarb is also very common.

 Fauna

 The feature that made the island of Chiloe and the Gulf of Corcovado world-famous is the presence of local population of pygmy blue whales (The Cetacean Conservation Center carries out the Blue Whale Project).
 There are only 4 or more known forging grounds of them and blue whales in Southern Hemisphere including Chiloe region.
 In this area, it is notable that whales often enter into narrow fiords either to feed or rest.
 This area is also an important habitats for other whale species such as humpbacks, finbacks, seis, and possibly for critically endangered, only around 30 animals-remaining Peru/Chilean stock of southern right whales as well.
 Whales can also be observed close to shore in southern side of the island, such as near Caleta Zorra.

+Important Bird Area

+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of Chilean pigeons, slender-billed parakeets, black-throated huet-huets and chucao tapaculos.